 This course introduces the pharmacological effects of Chinese herbs on the human body.
 This course covers the following: morphology of Chinese medicinal herbs, common preparation methods of Chinese herbs, pharmacological effects of Chinese herbs and herbal formulas.
 Students are also introduced to modern research on Chinese herbs and herbal formulas.
-Prerequisite: None
+Prerequisite: CM113, may be taken concurrently with CM213, HB212